• 5.0/5 from 223+ reviews.

 What to do if I have conflicts about bedtime with my teenager?

-Teenagers are just contrary.
-This also applies when it comes to bedtime.
-It is difficult to deal with them talking and many teenagers find staying up late and being 'tired' cool.
-Often they are still on Instagram or WhatsApp, because their friends see that too.
-Arguing with your child because it's 's being on the phone late at night does not work.
+Teenagers are just stubborn.
+This also applies to bedtime.
+It is difficult to talking and many teenagers think staying up late and 'being tired' is cool.
+Often they are still on Instagram or WhatsApp because their friends can see it too.
+Arguing with your child because they are on the phone late at night being on the phone late at night therefore does not work.

-Your teenager also knows that the light from the phone is bad for his or her sleep.
+Your teenager also knows very well that the light from the phone is bad for his or her sleep.
 Teenagers change their behavior only when they realize and feel that good sleep has great benefits.
-When you are well-rested, things go easier and you feel better.
+When you are rested, things go easier and you feel better.

 No melatonin without doctor's advice

-Melatonin is a solution that many parents consider when sleeping is an issue for teenagers, despite all tips, does not work.
-Melatonin is a natural substance that helps you fall asleep. come.
+Melatonin is a solution many parents consider when sleeping is difficult for teenagers, despite all tips, it doesn't work.
+Melatonin is a natural substance that helps you fall asleep come.
 Some young people have a deficiency of this substance and therefore have difficulty falling asleep.
-Extra melatonin can help, but only when it is in the right dosage and at the right time is given.
-Therefore, it is only recommended on the advice of your doctor.
+Extra melatonin can help, but only when taken in the right dosage and at the right time is given.
+Therefore, it is only recommended on your doctor's advice.

 Taking melatonin helps teenagers only when there is a melatonin deficiency.
-There can also be other reasons that make falling asleep difficult.
-In that case, melatonin can actually help more complaints arise and the problems can become permanent.
+There can also be other reasons why falling asleep is difficult.
+In that case, melatonin can actually help cause more complaints and the problems can become permanent.

 Involve the youth doctor

 Is melatonin deficiency not the cause?
 Then it is also possible to contact a youth doctor.
 These doctors are connected to your teenager's school.
-The youth doctor can work with you investigate where the problem lies.
-He or she can then provide guidance or other help activate.
+The youth doctor can work together with you determine where the problem lies.
+He or she can then provide guidance or other help involve.

-Insomnia is something that affects all age groups.
-In addition to teenagers, it can also children and adults have difficulty with a good night's sleep.
+Insomnia occurs at all stages of life.
+Besides teenagers being affected, also children and adults have difficulty with a good night's sleep.
 Therefore, also read our other articles:

 €10,- discount?